fmtr/hct/README.md

 # Home Assistant Controls for Tasmota

-This is a Tasmota Berry Script library (so requires Tasmota32) to greatly simplify the process of exposing Home Assistant controls (e.g. Pull-down Lists, Number Sliders, Text Boxes, etc.) from a Tasmota device - and handling the communication between both sides.
+This is a Tasmota Berry Script library (so requires Tasmota32) to greatly simplify the process of exposing Home Assistant controls (e.g. Pull-down Lists, Number Sliders, Sensors, etc.) from a Tasmota device - and handling the communication between both sides.

 Using `hct` to expose, for example, an "Upgrade Tasmota Fireware" button to Home Assistant is as simple as adding the